stefanotorresi/mySlider/README.md

 Description
 ---

-**mySlider** is yet another jQuery slideshow plugin, designed to slide through absolutely positioned widescreen background images inside a fixed height HTML block.
+**mySlider** is yet another jQuery slideshow plugin, initially designed to slide through absolutely positioned widescreen background images inside a fixed height HTML block, and then readapted to also fit responsive layouts.

 Requirements
 ---